Goals:

 Write out the message row by row in a grid, then read it out in columns.
 Totally insecure.
 The key is just the number of rows.
 Guess it.

-Example: To encode "fill out and file a WS2475 form" on 4 rails:
+Example: To encrypt "fill out and file a WS2475 form"

 This one substitutes letters with their coordinates in a grid and does a columnar transposition on the coordinates.
 Example: